AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 You have one opportunity to update and submit your [publisher profile](https://developer.adobe.com/distribute/accountProfile).
 If you need to make changes after it is approved, contact ccintrev@adobe.com for a second opportunity to update your profile.

 ### Commerce

+For paid plugin listings, you’ll need to register with Adobe’s third-party payment provider, [FastSpring](https://fastspring.com/sign-up/payee-adobe/), and enter your FastSpring key into your publisher profile.
+Please note that it may take up to 24 hours for FastSpring to create your key.

+## Listing Details

+Your listing metadata provides Adobe and users with details about the plugin you are currently submitting.
+See the [plugin version details below](#plugin-version-details) for the metadata that is submitted for each plugin version.

+The information you add in the following tabs will be made public to users via Adobe's Marketplace surfaces once your listing is published.

+### General Tab

+- Public plugin name
+- Subtitle
+- Support email
+- Help URL
+- Description

+### Localizations Tab

+Localized versions of:

+- Public plugin name
+- Subtitle
+- Description

+### Media Tab

+- 3 plugin icon sizes

+### Tags Tab

+- Categories
+- Custom Tags

+### Services Tab

+- Privacy policy
+- Terms of service
+- Commerce: purchase method (paid or free)

+## Plugin Version Details

+Here you will provide plugin level details for each plugin version submitted.

+The information you add in the following tabs will be made public to users via Adobe's Marketplace surfaces once your version is published.

+### General Tab

+**Note:** this tab will vary depending on plugin type being distributed, but may include:

+- Plugin package file (see the [section below](#plugin-file))
+- If your plugin requires another application
+- If your plugin requires a 3rd party service
+- Plugin UI supported languages
+- Release notes

+### Plugin file tab

+This tab will appear specifically for ZXP plugin distribution, and is where you upload your plugin package file. **Note:** for UXP plugins, the file is uploaded in the 'General' tab.

+### Localizations Tab